mcornejo/slk-painpills/solution-elk/README.md

 }
 ```

 The queries are similar, just modifying the parameters.
-I will skip the json queries and I
-will show the graphs and response times for different queries.
+I will skip the json queries, and I will show the graphs and response times for different queries.

-A monthly count of Hydrocodone during the 2007.
+A monthly count of Hydrocodone during 2007.
 ![Monthy count of HYDROCODONE](images/img1.png "Kibana screenshot")

-A daily count of Hydrocodone during the 2007.
+A daily count of Hydrocodone during 2007.
 ![Monthy count of HYDROCODONE](images/img2.png "Kibana screenshot")

-A daily count of Hydrocodone between the 2006 and 2013.
+A daily count of Hydrocodone between 2006 and 2013.
 ![daily count of HYDROCODONE](images/img3.png "Kibana screenshot")

 A monthly count of Hydrocodone in 2006 in Brooklyn.